-(ii) Not established for the main purpose of generating returns for its investors by means of divestment of its subsidiaries or assorted companies as evidenced in its annual report or other official documents.

-44. "Home Member State" shall have:

-- (i) the meaning assigned to "home Member State or EEA State" in Regulation 2 of the European Passport Right for Investment Firms Regulations 2007, as may be amended from time to time; or - (ii) the meaning assigned to "home Member State or EEA State" in Regulation 2 of the Investment Services Act (UCITS Management Company Passport) Regulations, 2011, as may be amended from time to time; or the meaning assigned to "home Member State or EEA State" in Regulation 2 of the Investment Services Act (Alternative Investment Fund Manager Passport) Regulations, 2013, as applicable; - 45.
-"Institution" shall have the same meaning as that assigned to it in point (3) of Article 4(1) of the CRR, i.e. a credit institution or an investment firm for the purpose of CRD and CRR; - 46.
-"Institution-specific countercyclical capital buffer" means the own funds that an investment firm is required to maintain in accordance with Rules R2-5.3.1 to R2-5.3.3 of these Rules (Article 130 of the CRD);

-47. "Institutional investor" means:
+- 43. "Heads of internal control functions" shall mean the persons at the highest hierarchical level in charge of effectively managing the day-to-day operation of the independent risk management, compliance and internal audit functions; - 44.
+"Holding Company" means a company with shareholdings in one or more other companies, the commercial purpose of which is to carry out a business strategy or strategies through its subsidiaries, associated companies or participations in order to contribute to their long-term value, and which is either a company: - (i) Operating on its own account and whose shares are admitted to trading on a regulated market in the Union; or - (ii) Not established for the main purpose of generating returns for its investors by means of divestment of its subsidiaries or assorted companies as evidenced in its annual report or other official documents. - 45.
+"Home Member State" shall have: - (i) the meaning assigned to "home Member State or EEA State" in Regulation 2 of the European Passport Right for Investment Firms Regulations 2007, as may be amended from time to time; or - (ii) the meaning assigned to "home Member State or EEA State" in Regulation 2 of the Investment Services Act (UCITS Management Company Passport) Regulations, 2011, as may be amended from time to time; or the meaning assigned to "home Member State or EEA State" in Regulation 2 of the Investment Services Act (Alternative Investment Fund Manager Passport) Regulations, 2013, as applicable; - 46.
+"Institution" shall have the same meaning as that assigned to it in point (3) of Article 4(1) of the CRR, i.e. a credit institution or an investment firm for the purpose of CRD and CRR; - 47.
+"Institution-specific countercyclical capital buffer" means the own funds that an investment firm is required to maintain in accordance with Rules R2-5.3.1 to R2-5.3.3 of these Rules (Article 130 of the CRD); - 48.
+"Institutional investor" means: